CapitalOneCanada/capitalonecanada.github.io/_posts/2016-01-19-ios-accessibility-voiceover-best-practices.md

 ---
 Here at Capital One, we are working hard to write “best in class” financial services applications for all users - including our users with disabilities.
 Over the past six months, I have had the opportunity to work on the Capital One Mobile for iPhone application.
 Specifically, I have been heavily involved in our user experience for VoiceOver (VO) users.
 VO, for the uninitiated, is Apple’s screen reader technology, which can be used by blind and low vision users to get the most from their mobile devices.<!--more--> While a great benefit to the vision impaired community, all users can benefit from the VO experience.
 For example, I have personally used our VO experience on the Capital One Mobile for iPhone application to pay my credit bill while I was in the car and unable to look at the screen. *To learn more about VoiceOver and accessibility check out Apple’s documentation [here](http:/www.apple.com/accessibility/ios/voiceover/).*

-Lets talk about making applications accessible and the best practices we discovered as a part of our journey on the Capital One Mobile for iPhone application.
+Let's talk about making applications accessible and the best practices we discovered as a part of our journey on the Capital One Mobile for iPhone application.
 For the scope of this article I will focus on two areas:

 * Taking a holistic approach to accessibility.
 * Developer best practices.